Summer Food Service Program

 The state agency reimburses SFSP sponsors on a per-meal basis for the meals they serve to eligible participants that meet program requirements.

 Each state has its own application and training process.
-Contact the appropriate regional office to be put in contact with the state agency responsible for the administration of child nutrition programs.
+Contact the appropriate state agency responsible for child nutrition programs to learn more about submitting an application.

 Federal regulations require that all sponsor applications be submitted to the state agency by June 15.
 States may establish earlier deadlines, but are encouraged to work with sponsors wishing to apply after the deadline has passed.